Neurodiversity-Affirming Therapy for Autistic & ADHD Adults

 If You're Here...

-You’ve probably been carrying more than anyone realizes.
+You've probably been carrying more than anyone realizes

 Maybe you’ve spent years working harder than everyone else just to keep up — to blend in, to pass as “fine.”
-Studying other people, learning to copy what seemed to work, building a version of yourself the world would accept.
-On the outside, you might even appear successful.
-But inside, you’re exhausted from holding it all together, worn down by the constant pressure to never let anything slip.
+Studying other people.
+Learning what seemed to work.
+Building a version of yourself the world would accept.

-You’ve pushed through burnout so many times it feels normal.
-Held yourself to impossible standards because perfection felt like the only way to make up for always feeling different.
-And still, no matter how hard you tried, it never felt like enough.
-Life seemed harder for you than everyone else, leaving you questioning yourself — feeling wrong, out of place, and deeply misunderstood.
+You’ve pushed through burnout so many times it started to feel normal, holding yourself to impossible standards because perfection felt like the only way to make up for always feeling different.

 The truth is, none of that has ever been your fault.